asylum403/Over-The-Wire/Bandit.md

 Another method to solve for cat to read the file is replacing the ~ with a . and it would look like this ```cat ./--``` and I simply Tab out to the end of the file name, if you hit Tab once and nothing happens, try using Tab twice in a quick succession and you should see an output of the files that might have naming convention clashes.
 It's like you cat for a file that has an almost matching name, where the first 8 characters are exactly the same and you've only entered 7 or less characters, then you would need to hit the Tab twice, but if the characters you've entered don't have a match in that directory, a single Tab will autocomplete typing out the name.

 # Bandit Level 3
+## The password for the next level is stored in a hidden file in the inhere directory.

+Once in bandit3, let's grab that list.
+We'll run a ```ls -1a``` and we see a directory named **inhere**.

+When we ```ls -1a```, we see ...Hiding-From-You, which doesn't give any issues when you simply cat ...Hiding-From-You.

+The key to the next level has been obtained.
+It's time to continue our quest!

+# Bandit Level 4
+## How to find key

+# Bandit Level #
+## How to find key